 In early May, Google CEO Sundar Pichai said that the "future of work is flexibility" and that Google was "reimagining a hybrid workplace to help us collaborate effectively across many work environments."
 This includes testing multi-purpose workplaces, enabling collaboration across campuses, and deploying a "hot desk" prototype that automatically adjusts to an employee's situation when they swipe their work badge.

-Microsoft has provided its employees with technology tools to help them navigate remote and hybrid work environments, including prototyping their hybrid meeting spaces and deploying location systems around its workspaces, starting from their Redmond campus.
+Microsoft has provided its employees with technology tools to help them navigate remote and hybrid work environments, including prototyping their hybrid meeting spaces and deploying location systems around its workspaces, starting from its Redmond campus.

 Google and Microsoft have always been pioneers in their office space.
 It stands to reason that the massive corporate campus will shortly move forward to a more hybrid, modern workplace environment.